maximonster/ItemDespawnNotifier/README.md

-If this plugin somehow makes you want to donate you can do that [here](https://ko-fi.com/maximonster)
+If this plugin has been useful you can donate [here](https://ko-fi.com/maximonster)